-It is advisable (and easier) to replace the alternator belt along with the water pump and air conditioning compressor drive belts (if fitted) when the camshaft drive belt is replaced every 600 hrs.
+It is advisable (and easier) to replace the alternator belt along with the air conditioning compressor drive belt when the camshaft drive belt is replaced every 600 hrs.

 Using an underbody crop sheet for late-season row crop work will help to prolong the life of the belts and the alternator.